 What are those hypergraph properties that make Boolean Conjunctive Query tractable?
-In the early 80s, it has been noted that acyclicity is one such property [9, 19, 53, 8].
-Later, more general such properties were identified in the literature: for example, bounded query width [14], bounded hypertree width [23], and bound fractional hypertree width [43, 28].
+In the early 80s, it has been noted that acyclicity is one such property [Beeri et al. 1983; Fagin 1983; Yannakakis 1981; Beeri et al. 1981].
+Later, more general such properties were identified in the literature: for example, bounded query width [Chekuri and Rajaraman 2000], bounded hypertree width [Gottlob et al. 2002a], and bounded fractional hypertree width [Marx 2010a; Grohe and Marx 2012].
 Our goal is to find the most general hypergraph property that guarantees an efficient solution for query evaluation.

 Constraint satisfaction.
-Constraint satisfaction is a general framework that includes many standard algorithmic problems such as satisfiability, graph coloring, database queries, etc. [26, 20].
+Constraint satisfaction is a general framework that includes many standard algorithmic problems such as satisfiability, graph coloring, database queries, etc. [Grohe 2006; Feder and Vardi 1999].
 A constraint satisfaction problem (CSP) consists of a set V of variables, a domain D, and a set C of constraints, where each constraint is a relation on a subset of the variables.
-The task is to assign a value from D to each variable in such a way that every constraint is satisfied (see Definition 2.1 for the formal definition).
+The task is to assign a value from D to each variable in such a way that every constraint is satisfied (see Definition 2.1 in Section 2 for the formal definition).
 For example, 3SAT can be interpreted as a CSP problem where the domain is $D = \{0, 1\}$ and the constraints in C correspond to the clauses (thus the arity of each constraint is 3).
-As another example, let us observe that the k-Clique problem (Is there a k-clique in a given graph G?) can be easily expressed as a CSP instance.
-Let D be the set of vertices G, let V contain k variables, and let C contain $\binom{k}{2}$ constraints, one constraint on each pair of variables.
-The binary relation of these constraints require that the two vertices are adjacent.
+As another example, let us observe that the k-Clique problem (Is there a kclique in a given graph G?) can be easily expressed as a CSP instance the following way.
+Let D be the set of vertices of G, let V contain k variables, and let C contain $\binom{k}{2}$ constraints, one constraint on each pair of variables.
+The binary relation of these constraints require that the two vertices are distinct and adjacent.
 Therefore, the CSP instance has a solution if and only if G has a k-clique.

-It is easy to see that Boolean Conjunctive Query can be formulated as the problem of deciding if a CSP instance has a solution: the variables of the CSP instance corresponds to the variables appearing in the query and the constraints correspond to the database relations.
+It is easy to see that Boolean Conjunctive Query can be formulated as the problem of deciding if a CSP instance has a solution: the variables of the CSP instance correspond to the variables appearing in the query and the constraints correspond to the database relations.
 A distinctive feature of CSP instances obtained this way is that the number of variables is small (as queries are typically small), while the domain of the variables are large (as the database relations usually contain a large number of entries).
 This has to be contrasted with typical CSP problems from AI, such as 3-colorability and satisfiability, where the domain is small, but the number of variables is large.
 As our motivation is database-theoretic, in the rest of the paper the reader should keep in mind that we are envisioning scenarios where the number of variables is small and the domain is large.